Terminalfreaks/TermTalk/README.md

 <strong><p align="center">TermTalk is a simple and straightforward way of talking to your peers in the terminal.</p></strong>
 Also note: **THIS PROJECT IS DISCONTINUED.
 I (TorchedSammy) will not be maintaining this anymore.**
 I kinda got unmotivated and decided to drop the project.
 Feel free to fork if you want.
-There is a maintained WebSocket derivative here: https://github.com/Luvella/Voyawa
+Once I get started on this again, there will be a Go written derivative at https://github.com/Cloverchat/Cloverchat

 An easy CLI interface to just send and receive messages.
 To use TermTalk you can host a server of your own.
 The server can be located at [this repo](https://github.com/Torchedgarbage/TermTalk-Server)